 The complexity of language and teaching/learning processes requires starting from a clear and rational basis so that various approaches and decisions can be lucid.

 For a teacher to be able to guide learners through their courses, and for students to become aware of their learning, it is necessary to introduce a descriptive phase.
-At that stage teachers and students acquire the means to locate approaches relevant to their contexts.
+At that stage, teachers and students acquire the means to locate approaches relevant to their contexts.
 The reflective teacher stays open to learners' needs and knows how to select topics that will be interesting and suited to students' linguistic competence, their cognitive capacities and their educational aims.
 These should be in accordance with the curriculum or programme.

 In the CEFR the descriptive phase starts off from the most general level and becomes more specific.
-This progress involves starting from a situational context and identifying the situations in which language is needed according to four main areas of social life (personal, public, professional, and educational), thereby helping students to appreciate and adapt to the main features of the situational context.
-Far from being exhaustive, the list of situational categories classified accorded to these areas (cf. CEFR, table 5, p.
+This progress involves starting from a situational context, classifying the situations in which the language is used according to four main domains of social life (personal, public, professional and educational), and arriving at the users/learners' mental context, through which the situational context is filtered and adapted.

+Far from being exhaustive, the list of situational categories classified accorded to these domains (cf. CEFR, Table 5, p.
 48) gives a first important reference point to students as well as teachers for activating their pedagogical choices.
-Moreover, to avoid the static effects of description and enumeration, the CEFR emphasizes the primary role of the conditions in which language competence are established and different tasks accomplished (cf. CEFR, 4.1.3, pp. 46-47).
+Moreover, to avoid the static effects of description and enumeration, the CEFR emphasises the primary role of the conditions in which language competence are established and different tasks accomplished (cf. CEFR, 4.1.3, pp. 46-47).
 Awareness and recognition of the restrictions associated with these conditions provide basic elements to support the informed teacher in the analysis of the situations and of the educational course itself and in decisions to be taken.

-3. Language's personal and social dimensions
+3. Languages between individual and social dimensions

 The title of Chapter 4 speaks for itself: "Language use and the language user/learner".
-This dual perspective on learning and using the language emphasizes the individual and the social in combination.
+This dual perspective on learning and using the language emphasises the individual and the social in combination.
 Before presenting in detail communicative activities and their related strategies (in 4.4), the CEFR stipulates their dual nature.
-Language is acquired by an individual within a situation in a context, but "this context is highly organised independently of the individual" (4.1.4 pp. 50-51).
-For this reason, individual perceptions are very important.
-Perceptions relate to the mindset of the individual, involving, for example, intentions, expectations, needs, motivations, or moods, but also memory, individual knowledge, imagination, and a range of cognitive and emotional processes.
+Language is acquired by an individual within a situational context, but "this context is highly organised independently of the individual" (4.1.4, pp. 50-51).
+For this reason, individual perception of this context is very important.
+Such perception relates in turn to the mental context of the individual, involving, for example, intentions, expectations, needs, motivations, or moods, but also memory, individual knowledge, imagination, and a range of cognitive and emotional processes.

 People learn a language through a series of filters and mental procedures.
-The CEFR insists on this basic fact: Learning another language and the knowledge of another culture is not made to the detriment - or even independently - of a student's own language.
+The CEFR insists on this basic fact: acquiring competences in another language and in another culture is not made to the detriment - or even independently - of a student's own language.
 It is not about two separate languages and cultures.
-On the contrary, each language modifies the other (or several others) and this contributes to developing competence and intercultural awareness.
-Language learning thereby justifies the development of a complex and broad personality.
-Of course, languages can also be used for entertainment or creativity, as well as for dreaming and for pleasure.
-The CEFR emphasizes explicitly these particular ways of using language, which are also fundamentally important from a pedagogical point of view.
+On the contrary, each language modifies the other (or several others) and this contributes to developing plurilingual competence and intercultural awareness.
+Language learning thereby fosters the development of a complex and broad personality.

+Of course, languages can also be used for playful purposes or creativity, as well as for dreaming and for pleasure.
+The CEFR emphasises explicitly these particular ways of using language, which are also fundamentally important from a pedagogical point of view (cf. CECR, 4.3.4 and 4.3.5, pp. 55-56).
 However, languages are mostly acquired for communication purposes, which represent the CEFR's second main focus, social purposes.

-The social dimension of a language emphasizes the central position of interaction and communicative activities themselves.
-This is illustrated on page 99 (scheme 3.).
+The social dimension of a language emphasises the central position of interaction and communicative activities themselves.
+This is illustrated on page 99 (diagram 3).